Delta Airlines to offer direct flights to New York from Madison

 AMBER ARNOLD, STATE JOURNAL

-The Dane County Regional Airport announced Monday that Delta Airlines will provide daily flights to New York's LaGuardia Airport starting Oct.
-13.
+The Dane County Regional Airport will provide daily flights to New York’s LaGuardia Airport starting Oct.
+13, the airport announced Monday.

-The direct flight route addition will create more opportunities for south-central Wisconsin residents to visit New York City and other East Coast locations, Dane County Executive Joe Parisi said in a Monday statement.
+The direct flight route addition will create more opportunities for south-central Wisconsin residents to visit New York City and other East Coast locations, Dane County Executive Joe Parisi said in a statement Monday.

 It is also “a huge asset for our business community,” added airport director Kim Jones.